 Boosting the Wisdom of Crowds Within a Single Judgment Problem: Selective Averaging Based on Peer Predictions

 71 Pages Posted: 1 Jan 2020 Last revised: 26 Apr 2022

-Combining point estimates from multiple judges often provides a more accurate consensus estimate than using a point estimate from a single judge, a phenomenon called "the wisdom of crowds."
+Combining point estimates from multiple judges often provides a more accurate aggregate estimate than using a point estimate from a single judge, a phenomenon called "the wisdom of crowds."
 However, if the judges use shared information when forming their estimates, the simple average will end up over-emphasizing this common component at the expense of the judges’ private information.
 A decision maker could in theory obtain a more accurate estimate by appropriately combining all information in the judges’ opinions.
 Although this information is embedded within the judges’ individual estimates, it is typically unobservable and thus cannot be directly aggregated by a decision maker.
 In this article, we propose a weighting of judges’ individual estimates that appropriately combines their collective information within a single estimation problem.
 Judges are asked to provide both a point estimate of the quantity of interest and a prediction of the average estimate that will be given by all other judges.
-Predictions of others are then used as part of a customized criterion to select which estimates to include in the consensus for that problem.
-Our selection procedure is robust to noise in the judges’ responses and can be solved quickly even for a large crowd.
-We use both simulated and experimental data to illustrate that our procedure outperforms existing methods.
+Predictions of others are then used as part of a criterion to determine weights that are applied to each judge’s estimate to form an aggregate estimate.
+Our weighting procedure is robust to noise in the judges’ responses and can be expressed in closed form.
+We use both simulation and data from six experimental studies to illustrate that our procedure outperforms existing methods.
 An R package called metaggR implements our method and is available on CRAN.

 Keywords: Forecasting, Estimation, Judgment Aggregation, Wisdom of Crowds, Shared Information

 JEL Classification: D83, C53, C91